AnthonMS/ha-slider-card/README.md

 - Customizable bar

 ### Future features (Maybe)
-- Customizable Percentage Text inside slider
+- Customizable Percentage Text inside slider.
+- Customizable border radius of the slider.
-- Multiple entities (Right now you can only put one light entity in each card)
+- Multiple entities (Right now you can only put one light entity in each card).

 ## Options
 | Name | Type | Default | Description |